Dvalin21/enable_iommu_proxmox/README.md

 chmod +x
 Then just run the script
 ./iommu
-Once completed it will prompt you if you want to reboot.
+Once completed it will prompt you to reboot.
 And yes you need to reboot.